OxWearables/biobankAccelerometerAnalysis/README.md

 }
 ```

-See [here](https://biobankaccanalysis.readthedocs.io/en/latest/datadict.html) for the list of output variables.
+See [Data Dictionary](https://biobankaccanalysis.readthedocs.io/en/latest/datadict.html) for the list of output variables.

 Actigraph and GENEActiv files are also supported, as well as custom CSV files.
-See the [documentation](https://biobankaccanalysis.readthedocs.io/en/latest/index.html) for more details.
+See [Usage](https://biobankaccanalysis.readthedocs.io/en/latest/usage.html#basic-usage) for more details.

 To visualise the activity profile:
 ```bash